Mohammed VI of Morocco: Early life and education

-Mohammed VI completed his first primary and secondary studies at Collège Royal and attained his Baccalaureate in 1981, before gaining a bachelor's degree in law at the Mohammed V University at Agdal in 1985.
+Mohammed attained his Baccalaureate in 1981, before gaining a bachelor's degree in law at the Mohammed V University at Agdal in 1985.
 His research paper dealt with "the Arab-African Union and the Strategy of the Kingdom of Morocco in matters of International Relations".
-He has also frequented the Imperial College and University of Rabat.
-He was furthermore appointed president of the Pan Arab Games, and was commissioned a Colonel Major of the Royal Moroccan Army on 26 November 1985.
-He served as the Coordinator of the Offices and Services of the Royal Armed Forces until 1994.
+He was furthermore appointed president of the Pan Arab Games, and was commissioned a Brigadier General of the Royal Moroccan Army on 26 November 1985.
+Mohammed served as the Coordinator of the Offices and Services of the Royal Armed Forces until 1994.

-In 1987, Mohammed VI obtained his first Certificat d'Études Supérieures (CES) in political sciences, and in July 1988 he obtained a Diplôme d'Études Approfondies (DEA) in public law.
-In November 1988, he trained in Brussels with Jacques Delors, then-President of the European Commission.
+In 1987, Mohammed obtained his first Certificat d'Études Supérieures (CES) in political sciences, and in July 1988 he obtained a Diplôme d'Études Approfondies (DEA) in public law.
+In November 1988, he trained in Brussels with Jacques Delors, the President of the European Commission.

-Mohammed VI obtained his PhD in law with distinction on 29 October 1993 from the French University of Nice Sophia Antipolis for his thesis on "EEC-Maghreb Relations".
+According to a biography by Ferran Sales Aige, Mohammed's father received reports from his spies indicating that the young prince was visiting bars regularly.
+This led to a deepening dissatisfaction from the king towards his son.
+In a moment of despair, Hassan II was rumoured to have described his son's behaviour as a "chromosome error."
+Mohammed was sent to study law in Nice, with his activities closely monitored by the interior minister dispatched by his father.
+He obtained his PhD in law with distinction on 29 October 1993 from the French University of Nice Sophia Antipolis for his thesis on "EEC-Maghreb Relations".
 On 12 July 1994, he was promoted to the military rank of Major General, and that same year he became president of the High Council of Culture and Commander-in-Chief of the Royal Moroccan Army.